sabman/aicasts.com/011-mobilitydb.md

 Then, we generate the `geometry` of the segment betwen two stops using the function `ST_LineSubstring` and compute the length and the number of points in the segment with functions `ST_Length` and `ST_NumPoints`.

 The geometry of a segment is a linestring containing multiple points.
 From the previous table we know at which time the trip arrived at the first point and at the last point of the segment.
+To determine at which time the trip arrived at the intermediate points of the segments, we create a table trip_points that contains all the points composing the geometry of a segment.